Valeri scores twice and Timbers beat Orlando City 3-0 (Sep 24, 2017) | FOX Sports

 The Argentine midfielder scored on a penalty kick in the 15th minute to extend the streak.
 Fans chanted ”M-V-P!
 M-V-P!” after his second goal in the 59th minute, which put him in the lead for the Golden Boot award.

+”I think any time guys are scoring goals at the rate that he is it’s a confidence thing, and he’s just been riding this wave,” Timbers coach Caleb Porter said. ”He’s always scored goals, I’ve said that.
+He’s always played well.
+But he’s rode a tidal wave of confidence, and we hope it continues.”

-The Timbers, who started the day in third place in the Western Conference behind Vancouver and Kansas City, won their fourth straight at home.
+The Timbers, who moved into second place in Western Conference behind Vancouver, won their fourth straight at home.

 Orlando City’s chances of making the playoffs grew slimmer with the loss.
-The slumping Lions, who have won just one game in their past 11, were in second-to-last place in the East.
+The slumping Lions, who have won just once in their past 11 games, were in second-to-last place in the East.
 The team won six of its first seven games of the season.

+”We felt we had to win all of our remaining matches, so I think the chances look really slim at the moment,” Orlando coach Jason Kreis said. ”But that doesn’t change the fact that we’ll put out our best team and go for three points every match from here on out.
+It’s important that the players recognize what’s at stake now.”

 Toronto FC and NYCFC have already clinched playoff spots.